r4victor/tenthousandmeters/content/blog/python_bts_12.md

 Generators also got the [`throw()`](https://docs.python.org/3/reference/expressions.html#generator.throw) method that runs the generator like `send()` or `__next__()` but also raises a specified exception at the suspension point and the [`close()`](https://docs.python.org/3/reference/expressions.html#generator.close) method that raises a [`GeneratorExit`](https://docs.python.org/3/library/exceptions.html#GeneratorExit) exception.

 The introduction of `send()` allowed us to write "reverse" generators that get input values with `yield` and send output values to some other generator by calling `send()`.
 We're, however, interested in this enhancement because it allowed us to implement true coroutines.
-Instead of running a subgenerator inplace, we could now `yield` it to the event loop, run it in the event loop and then `send()` its result to the original generator (or throw an exception into the generator if the subgenerator raises one).
+Instead of running a subgenerator inplace, we could now `yield` it to the event loop, run it in the event loop and then `send()` its result to the generator (or throw an exception into the generator if the subgenerator raises one).
 The generator would call the subgenerator like this:

 ```python
 recieved_data = yield async_recv(sock)